WileyBui/Create-It-Now/README.md

 shows the completion (or progress thus far) of the project, showing the milestones of the project.
 The journal will be a nice accompaniment to the completed project and may serve as a reminder of the work that was achieved.

-## Testing Notes

-**Is there anything special we need to know in order to effectively test your app? (optional):**

-* ...

-## External Dependencies

-**Document integrations with 3rd Party code or services here.
-Please do not document required libraries (e.g., Vue, Vuefire, Firebase).**

-* npm install firebase-functions@latest firebase-admin@latest --save
-* ...

-**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

 ...

-# firebase_setup_starting_point
+# Firebase Setup Starting Point

-This repo is intended to be a "starting point" for projects that use firebase and vue, so you can get the "boring" setup work out of the way before lecture.
+This repo is intended to be a "starting point" for projects that use Firebase and Vue.

-How I generated this project:
+How we generated this project:

-1. RUN THIS COMMAND IN THE PARENT DIRECTORY OF THE ACTUAL REPO DIRECTORY `vue create csci-5117-project-2-template-free-labor-1` (create basic project template)
+1. RUN THIS COMMAND IN THE PARENT DIRECTORY OF THE ACTUAL REPO DIRECTORY `vue create create-it-now` (create basic project template)
 2. `vue add router` (update template with vue router)
 3. `npm install firebase` (add the firebase web API to this project)
 4. added the `firebaseConfig.js` file and also the .env files
 5. `npm install vuefire` (add the vue + firestore bindings to make firestore data easy to work with.)
 6. updated the `main.js` file to use the vuefire plugin
-7. when setting up the auth test I further updated main.js to make sure the authenticaiton info is loaded before rendering starts, and I updated the router configuration to check if a route wants authentication before routing.
+7. when setting up the auth test we further updated main.js to make sure the authenticaiton info is loaded before rendering starts, and we updated the router configuration to check if a route wants authentication before routing.

 I've included these instructions with the specific intent of helping you know what you need to do to get setup with firebase on your own project.